 Declan Pollard, British Airways’ Head of Heathrow Customer Experience, said “In this new Covid-19 era we know that customers have been travelling less frequently than they normally would, and in most cases not at all.
 We understand many people will feel unfamiliar with the airport journey, so we are committed to exploring how technology can simplify that experience for them.

-This technology means that our customers can plan their departure knowing that they have a personalised check-in time.
+This digital queuing technology means that our customers can plan their departure knowing that they have a personalised check-in time.
 We think this technology, coupled with digital travel apps, will help efficiently manage the flow of customers in the airport at any one time and give our customers reassurance.”

 Mark Brackley, Managing Director of Jade Solutions, the exclusive supplier of Qmatic in the UK, added “The intelligent queuing solution will provide British Airways’ customers with the ability to add themselves to a virtual queue and see their position change in real-time, all from their phone.
 We are excited to be working with British Airways to trial this technology.”